Fortinetics Book a call →

 Path C: IL5-ready architecture from day one, certify Rev 5 along the way

 The DoD-primary path.
-The architecture, personnel program, supply chain documentation, and continuous monitoring program are designed for IL5 v1r3 from the start.
+The architecture, personnel program, supply chain documentation, and continuous monitoring program are designed for IL5 from the start.
 FedRAMP Rev 5 authorizations (Moderate or High, depending on customer demand) are certified along the way as side effects of the underlying IL5 work.
 Typical timeline: 24-30 months to IL5 with Rev 5 High landing approximately 6 months ahead.

 This path fits CSPs whose primary customer is DoD and where FedRAMP is a downstream benefit.
-The risk: the upfront architectural commitment is the most expensive of the three paths and locks in a number of decisions (US-only personnel boundary, FIPS 140 everywhere, GovCloud-only deployment) that constrain commercial product flexibility.
+The risk: the upfront architectural commitment is the most expensive of the three paths and locks in a number of decisions (a US-Persons-only personnel boundary, FIPS 140 everywhere, GovCloud-only deployment) that constrain commercial product flexibility.
 CSPs without committed DoD revenue should not select this path on speculation.

 Common mistakes when stacking authorizations